Mental disorders: various disorders of the human psyche. Types of mental disorders

 mental disorder -

-There are many different conditions that are defined as mental disorders.
+There are many various conditions, which are defined as a mental disorder.
 The most common types include the following disorders:

-Mood Disorders: These disorders, also called affective disorders, involve persistent feelings of sadness or periods of feeling overly happy, or swinging from extreme happiness to extreme sadness.
-The most common mood disorders are depression, mania and bipolar disorder.
+Mood disorders: These disorders, also called affective disorders, include constant feeling sadness or periods of feeling excessively happy, or swinging from extreme happiness to extreme sadness.
+Most frequent disorders moods are depression, mania and bipolar disorder.

-Psychotic Disorders: Psychotic disorders involve distorted beliefs and thinking.
-Two of the most common symptoms of psychotic disorders are hallucinations (feeling sights or sounds that are not real, such as hearing voices) and delusions (false beliefs that the affected person accepts as true despite evidence to the contrary).
+Psychotic disorders: Psychotic disorders involve distorted beliefs and thinking.
+Two of the most common symptoms psychotic disorders are hallucinations (perceiving sights or sounds that are not real, such as hearing voices) and delusions (false beliefs that the person perceives as true despite evidence to the contrary).
 An example of a psychotic disorder is schizophrenia.

-Impulse control disorder and addiction disorder: People with impulse control disorders are unable to resist urges or impulses and perform actions that may be dangerous to themselves or others.
-Examples of impulse control disorders include pyromania (fireworks), kleptomania (stealing), and compulsive gambling.
-Often, people with these disorders become so dependent on the objects of their addiction that they begin to ignore their responsibilities and relationships.
+Impulse control disorder and addiction disorder: People with impulse control disorder are unable to resist urges or impulses and engage in behaviors that may be dangerous to themselves or others.
+Examples of impulse control disorders include pyromania (shooting fireworks), kleptomania (theft), and compulsive gambling.
+Often people with these disorders become so dependent on the objects of their dependence that they begin to neglect their responsibilities and relationships.

-Personality Disorders: People with personality disorders have extreme and inflexible personality characteristics that make the person frustrated and/or lead to problems at work, school, and social relationships.
-In addition, the patterns of thinking and behavior of the individual differ significantly from the expectations of society, and are so rigid that they can interfere with the normal functioning of a person.
-Examples are antisocial personality disorder, obsessive-compulsive personality disorder, and paranoid personality disorder.
+Personality Disorders: People with personality disorders have extreme and inflexible personality characteristics that distress the person and/or cause problems at work, school, and social relationships.
+In addition, the individual's patterns of thinking and behavior differ significantly from the expectations of society, and are so rigid that they can interfere with the normal functioning of the person.
+Examples are antisocial personality disorder, obsessive-compulsive personality disorder, and paranoid disorder personality.

 What diseases cause mental disorders: